-Clashes break out between police and some yellow vest rioters in Paris
+Yellow vest demonstrators, police clash in Paris

 Large portions of the Paris metro network were closed and about 60,000 police were deployed across France, authorities said.

+Police also fired tear gas in the city of Toulouse, where thousands of people were demonstrating, including hundreds of motor-bikers holding a large banner asking for President Emmanuel Macron’s resignation.

+There were about 1,500 to 2,000 people demonstrating in the streets of Bordeaux, according to a Reuters witness.

-The so-called Yellow Vest protests erupted in mid-November originally over fuel price hikes and the high cost of living but spiralled into a broader movement against President Emmanuel Macron and his drive for economic reforms.
+The so-called Yellow Vest protests erupted in mid-November originally over fuel price hikes and the high cost of living but spiralled into a broader movement against Macron and his drive for economic reforms.

 The French leader was due to unveil policies to quell the grassroot movement on Monday, before the blaze at Notre-Dame forced him to cancel the speech.
 He is now set to make his announcements next Thursday.